-The current Coronavirus situation will have an impact across our various functions and involve some change in priorities, including a focus on emergency matters.
-Whilst we are aiming to maintain customer service there may be a delay in dealing with other enquiries and work during this period.
+The current Coronavirus situation will have an impact across our service.
+Please note; there may be a delay in dealing with enquiries and work during this period.

 Follow our step by step guide to help you resolve problems with your rented accommodation and find out how and what to do if your landlord does not rectify your poor housing conditions.

 What we can help you with

 We are the Private Sector Housing service.
 We have responsibility for ensuring minimum standards are achieved in private rented housing.
 Through our work we hope to ensure that all housing within the private sector is: